-Structure data Develop solutions Structure information from various sources into suitable formats for analysis Identify and evaluate any information gaps Frame questions to clarify information Use a range of data types and sources to informalysis and decision-making Present analysis in accordance with instructions and criteria Identify and apply relevant technical knowledge and skills to analyse a specific problem Use structured information to identify evidence-based solutions Identify creative and pragmatic solutions in a business environment Identify and explain opportunities to add value Identify and anticipate problems that may result from a decision Identify and evaluate a range of possible solutions based on analysis Identify ethical dimensions of possible solutions Select appropriate courses of action using an ethical framework Identify and justify the solution which is the best fit with acceptance criteria and objectives Define objectives and acceptance criteria for solutions
+Structure data: Develop solutions: • information gaps.
+Frame questions to clarify information.
+Use a range of data types and sources to inform analysis and decision- making.
+Identify and apply relevant technical knowledge and skills to analyse a specific problem.
+Use structured information to identify evidence-based solutions.
+Identify creative and pragmatic solutions in a business environment.
+Identify and explain opportunities to add value.
+Identify and anticipate problems that may result from a decision.
+Identify and evaluate a range of possible solutions based on analysis.
+Identify ethical dimensions of possible solutions.
+Select appropriate courses of action using an ethical framework.
+Identify and justify the solution which is the best fit with acceptance criteria and objectives.
+Define objectives and acceptance criteria for solutions. • Frame questions to clarify information.
+Use a range of data types and sources to inform analysis and decision-making.
+Present analysis in accordance with instructions environment.
+Identify and explain opportunities to add value.
+Identify and anticipate problems that may result from a decision.
+Identify and evaluate a range of possible solutions based on analysis.
+Identify ethical dimensions of possible solutions.
+Select appropriate courses of action using an ethical framework.
+Identify and justify the solution which is the best fit with acceptance criteria and objectives.